WojtaCZ/fastic-userboard-hw/README.md

 </div>

 ## Output files
-Schematic, BOM and 3D renders are available in the outputs folder aswell as the gerbers and pick and place files needed for assembly.
+Schematic, BOM and 3D renders are available in the outputs folder as well as the gerbers and pick and place files needed for assembly.
 Gerbers and P&P files for both a single board and a 2x2 panel are provided.

 ## Interface connector
 The [ERF8-020-09.0-L-DV-K-TR](https://www.samtec.com/products/erf8-020-09.0-l-dv-k-tr) is used for interfacing with the readout system.
 The readout system provides a 3.3 V supply to the userboard on pins *40* and *39*.
 Decoupling capacitors should be added on these pins.